Devographics/StateOfJS-legacy/data/statemanagement/results.md

 State Management is an emerging category in JavaScript, and not necessarily one every developer needs a tool for at the moment.

-Redux is clearly the most popular of the Flux implementations, an architecture championed by Facebook as a system for managing state globally in React or other frontend libraries.
-87% of users had heard of **Redux**, which is pretty incredible given it is barely a year old and competing for mindshare with a host of other Flux implementations (as we'll see below).
+[Redux](http://redux.js.org/) is clearly the most popular of the Flux implementations, an architecture championed by Facebook as a system for managing state globally in React or other frontend libraries.
+87% of users had heard of Redux, which is pretty incredible given it is barely a year old and competing for mindshare with a host of other Flux implementations (as we'll see below).

-On the other hand, despite being one of the most established Redux alternatives **MobX** still has only 30% awareness.
+On the other hand, despite being one of the most established Redux alternatives [MobX](https://mobxjs.github.io/mobx/) still has only 30% awareness.

 ### Interest